amolikvivian/amolikvivian/README.md

 I'm a Computer Vision and NLP Enthusiast.
 Most of my development revolves around implementing Deep Learning Techniques through Computer Vision.

 Have a keen interest in developing Internet of Things based solutions for real life problems.
-Worked extensively on Arduinos, ESP Modules and Raspberry Pi to develop projects from scratch
+Worked extensively on Arduinos, ESP Modules and Raspberry Pi to develop projects.

 I have a working knowledge of web development in HTML, CSS and PHP.
-Exploring React.js.
+Exploring React and Tensorflow with JS.

-Advanced with Data Structures in Java with intermediate understanding of Advanced Algorithms.
+Advanced Data Structures in Java with intermediate understanding of advanced Algorithms.

 - 🔭 I’m currently working on ...
 OpenCV, Keras and Tensorflow
 - 💻 I’m currently learning ...
 React.js and ROS